agostini01/dev-with-docker/use-onnx.md

 ./onnx-mlir --EmitLLVMIR /working_dir/examples/resnet50-onnx/resnet50/model.onnx.mlir
 ```

-With the proper opt, llc versions.
-The `ll` code can be optimized with:
+With the proper opt, llc versions, the `ll` code can be optimized with:

 ```bash
 # This does not work with the current container which has clang-8